-The same formulary was adopted by the general Synod of the Lower Rhine.
-How generally it is in use at the present day, we are not informed.
+The first edition of the Palatinate liturgy is not extant.
+The second, published in 1585, has not been materially altered in subsequent reprints.
+The same formulary was adopted by the general Synod of the Lower Rhine.† How generally it is in use at the present day, we are not informed.

-The order of Divine service for the Lord's day in the morning, according to the Palatinate Liturgy, is as follows:-
+The order of divine service for the LORD's day in the morning, according to the Palatinate liturgy, is as follows: